This Jataka tale illustrates the perfection of character of virtue (sila).

 Back in the realm of men, their special robes and jewelry disappeared, and they were once again in their poor yellow clothes.
 The son was upset, but the hunter promised he would catch enough deer to care for the family.
 The hunter’s wife was angry at him for leaving her to care for their children all alone, and even angrier when he said he refused to take the magic jewel.
 The next day, the hunter and son resumed their former lives in the forest looking for game.

-That same day a garuda snatched a naga out of the great southern ocean with its talons and carried it back to its home.
+That same day, a garuda snatched a naga out of the great southern ocean with its talons and carried it back to its home.
 The naga, trying to escape, coiled its tail around a giant banyan tree under which an ascetic had built his leaf hut, and the tree was ripped from the ground.
 The garuda got back to its perch and ate the naga.
 Feeling bad about destroying the tree, the garuda went to talk to the ascetic, who explained that neither the garuda nor the naga had sinned in the ruin of the tree because neither intended any harm.
 Relieved at this news, the garuda taught the ascetic a special garuda spell to weaken nagas.
 Soon after, a brahmin snake-charmer and snakebite doctor who was unable to pay off his debts gave up hope and went off to die in the forest.
-He came upon the ascetic’s hut and became his servant.
+When he came upon the ascetic’s hut, he changed his mind and became his servant.
 In appreciation of his diligent service, the ascetic taught him the spell.

 No longer needing to worry about money, the snake-charmer headed back home, repeating the spell as he walked.
 A group of young naga who served the Bodhisatta and were entrusted to guard his magic jewel were enjoying themselves in the river.
 They heard the snake-charmer speaking, and recognizing the words they assumed a garuda was coming.
 Seized with terror, they immediately dove into the earth and left the magic jewel behind.
 The snake-charmer saw the jewel and took it, thinking the spell had brought it to him.